barryclark/jekyll-now/temp.md

 ---
 layout: post
-title:  Compiling OpenCV 4.2+ with Java Support
+title:  Building OpenCV 4.2+ with Java Support
 ---

-[OpenCV](https://opencv.org), a powerfull Computer Vision open source library, is written in C++ ; it can be used from Java using its JNI bindings.
+[OpenCV](https://opencv.org), a powerfull Computer Vision open source library, is written in C++.
+The most common way today to use OpenCV from Java is to use its JNI bindings.

 OpenCV offers 'official' distributions for [Windows, iOS and Android](https://opencv.org/releases/) but none for Linux and macOS.
 In addition, it's not even clear if the Windows distribution includes the Java bindings.